lubuntu-team/manual/source/3/3.2/3.2.11/openbox_settings.rst

 .. image:: obconfdesktop.png

 To make a margin on your desktop on which nothing is placed you can set pixel margins on each side with the :guilabel:`margins` tab.
+The fields :guilabel:`Left`, :guilabel:`Top`, :guilabel:`Right`, or :guilabel:`Bottom` each have a field for each number of pixels as a margin.